 Fines are administered to serve as a deterrent to violators, to teach students that inappropriate behavior has consequences.
-A list of fines will be published in the residence halls at the beginning of each school
+A list of fines will be published in the residence halls and Canyon Homes at the beginning of each school year.

-F. CHURCH / CHAPEL PROBATION
+F. CHAPEL / CHURCH PROBATION